A guest post from Salvador

 In addition to these vehicles over 200 Supacat “M-WMIK” vehicles (known as Jackal) were procured, “delivering awesome firepower coupled with exceptional agility, making it ideally suited to operations in Afghanistan”.
 According to the MoD website!

-That was followed by further orders for 120 Jackal 2s and a further order of 140 for the Jackal 2A, taking the total order for the Jackal to over 450
+That was followed by further orders for 120 Jackal 2s and further order of 140 for the Jackal 2A, taking the total order for the Jackal to over 450

 LPPV(Light Protected Patrol Vehicle)

-The last UOR was for the vehicle to replace the much maligned “SNATCH” Land-Rover.
-The Snatch Land-Rover together with the Pinzgauer Vector (mentioned above), for me, illustrates more than anything else, that the Military covenant was well and truly broken.
+The last UOR was for the vehicle to replace the much-maligned “SNATCH” Land-Rover.
+The Snatch Land-Rover together with the Pinzgauer Vector (mentioned above), for me, illustrates more than anything else, that the Military Covenant was well and truly broken.
 These vehicles are death traps and have been christened “Coffins on Wheels”.
 You can include the Jackal in there too, as far as I am concerned, especially when they are used in the wrong, as is often the case in the British Army.

-It appears that there are not accurate figures for all the deaths in these vehicles and certainly not for serious injuries, as the MoD has only just started collecting those metrics!
+It appears that there are no accurate figures for all the deaths in these vehicles and certainly not for serious injuries, as the MoD has only just started collecting those metrics!
 Suffice, to say the figures for the Snatch alone are in excess of 39, we can only guess at the total for all of these appalling vehicles.

-Which leads nicely, on to the LPPV, as I said I am running out of time with this post, so I won’t teach you all the “suck eggs” as we all know by now that the winner of the LPPV was the Force Protection Europe “Ocelot”.
+Which leads nicely, to the LPPV, as I said I am running out of time with this post, so I won’t teach you all the “suck eggs” as we all know by now that the winner of the LPPV was the Force Protection Europe “Ocelot”.
 Which with the Army’s obsession with naming the vast majority of its new vehicles after our canine cousins, will be known as the “Foxhound”

-This vehicle, goes some way to restoring my faith in the MoD.
+This vehicle goes some way to restoring my faith in the MoD.
 This always seemed to be the best vehicle, well certainly the best of the two selected

 I suspect this may have proved to be slightly too big for the LPPV although on paper it’s very similar.